 Delete the mapped address range.
-The emulation system assigns a term number to each mapped address range.
-Term numbers are assigned in ascending order of map - display or modify the processor memory map
+The emulation system assigns a term number to -d <term #> each mapped address range.
+Term numbers are assigned in ascending order of address range.

 When any map term is added or deleted the emulation processor will be reset and held in the reset state until a break or run command is issued.
 The processor remains reset in recognition of the fact that returning to execution directly after mapper modification is most likely invalid.